efacilitation/gulp-wrap-commonjs/README.md

-### CommonJS loader
+### CommonJS Require

-You'll need a loader to detect your wrapped packages.
-You can use [this CommonJS loader](https://github.com/efacilitation/commonjs-loader) which is compatible with the NodeJS `require()` API.
+You need a `require.register` function in the scope where you add the wrapped files.
+It's recommended to use [commonjs-require](https://github.com/efacilitation/commonjs-require) for this purpose.

 ## API